- BSX Insight

 Bursae, which are fluid-filled cushions located around your joints throughout the body, are called bursae.
 Bursitis is a condition where these structures can become inflamed by friction or repeated pressure.
 Two bursae can cause pain in the hips after running.

 The iliopsoas Bursa is located on your front hip, close to your groin.
 The trochanteric Bursa is found behind the boney point on your hip, just below your pelvis.

-Trochanteric Bursitis is a condition that causes pain at the hip (trochanteric bursitis).
+Trochanteric Bursitis is a condition that causes pain in the hip (trochanteric bursitis).
 This condition can lead to pain when you run, climb stairs, squat, or get up from a seat after sitting for a prolonged period.
-Trochanteric bursitis can be worse at night, especially if you roll onto the affected side.
+Trochanteric bursitis can worsen at night, especially if you roll onto the affected side.

 Iliopsoas Bursitis, which is less common, causes pain in the groin.